Key Management System

 Refresh AWS CMK

 Refreshing the AWS CMK is a task that you perform with AWS.
 By default, the AWS CMK will refresh once a year.
-See the AWS topic, How Automatic Key Rotation Works.
+See the AWS topic, How Automatic Key Rotation Works(Link opens in a new window).
 Since the ARN and region do not change, you do not need to update the KMS configuration on Tableau Server for normal CMK refresh scenarios.

 After AWS CMK refreshes, you must regenerate the internal RMK and MEKs on Tableau Server.
 You should also re-encrypt all extracts with the new CMK: